DSF DAILY SURPRISES KICK OFF WITH EXCLUSIVE ONE-DAY-ONLY DISCOUNTS AT LEADING BRANDS ACROSS THE CITY

-(MENAFN- houseofcomms) Dubai, United Arab Emirates, 30 December 2024: The best time to shop in Dubai is here as the iconic annual Dubai Shopping Festival (DSF) celebrates its epic 30th anniversary with the greatest-ever line-up of shopping deals across the city’s stunning selection of world-class shopping malls, markets, and retail districts.
-This edition brings back the DSF Daily Surprises bigger than ever before, offering shoppers a daily dose of unbeatable deals from the city’s favourite brands.
-Each day of the festival, one brand or retailer at a single location unveils an exclusive promotion, running from 10am until stocks last.
+(MENAFN- Mid-East Info) The best time to shop in Dubai is here as the iconic annual Dubai Shopping Festival (DSF) celebrates its epic 30th anniversary with the greatest-ever line-up of shopping deals across the city's stunning selection of world-class shopping malls, markets, and retail districts.
+This edition brings back the DSF Daily Surprises bigger than ever before, offering shoppers a daily dose of unbeatable deals from the city's favourite brands.
+Each day of the festival, one brand or retailer at a single location unveils an exclusive promotion, running from 10am until Stocks last.

 Bath & Body Works at Mall of the Emirates is delighting visitors this DSF season with up to 80 per cent off across its captivating array of fragrances, gifts, bath essentials, body care, and candles.
 Shoppers can indulge in the brand's heavenly scents while stocking up on favourites and discovering new treasures.